-The operating, development and exploration activities of Equinox Gold are subject to various laws governing prospecting, development, production, exports, imports, taxes, labour standards and occupational health and safety, mine safety, toxic substances, waste disposal, environmental protection and remediation, protection of endangered and protected species, land use, water use, land claims of local people and other matters.
-Externally driven regulation changes in the countries in which we operate adds uncertainties that cannot be accurately predicted.
-Any future adverse changes in government policies or legislation in the jurisdictions in which the Company operates, including with respect to COVID-19, are outside the Company's control.
+The operating, development and exploration activities of Equinox Gold are subject to various laws governing prospecting, development, production, exports, imports, taxes, labor standards and occupational health and safety, mine safety, toxic substances, waste disposal, environmental protection and remediation, protection of endangered and protected species, land use, water use, land claims of local people and other matters.
+Externally driven regulation changes in the countries in which the Company operates add uncertainties that cannot be accurately predicted.
+Any future adverse changes in government policies or legislation in the jurisdictions in which the Company operates are outside the Company's control.

-Any changes in government policy may result in changes to laws affecting ownership of assets, mining policies, monetary policies, taxation, royalty rates, exchange rates, environmental regulations, labour relations and return of capital.
+Any changes in government policy may result in changes to laws affecting ownership of assets, mining policies, monetary policies, taxation, royalty rates, exchange rates, environmental regulations, labor relations and return of capital.
 This may affect both Equinox Gold's ability to undertake operating, development and exploration activities in respect of present and future properties in the manner currently contemplated, as well as its ability to continue to explore, develop and operate those properties in which it has an interest or in respect of which it has obtained exploration and development rights to date.
 The possibility that future governments may adopt substantially different policies, which might extend to expropriation of assets, cannot be ruled out.